Alliance (New Zealand political party): Decline

 After the election of the fifth National government on 8 November 2008, the Alliance pledged to "play a leading role in resisting the attacks against public services, workers, beneficiaries and students that will be a feature of the new National Government."

-The party unsuccessfully contested the 2011 election, gaining just 1,069 party votes, the lowest of any registered party.
+When Jim Anderton retired from politics in 2011, his Wigram electorate opened a potential route for the Alliance to return to Parliament.
+Former MP Kevin Campbell came out of retirement to contest the seat.
+Campbell only received 793 votes, placing him fourth, and the Alliance only received 1,069 party list votes, the lowest of any registered party.

 It did not nominate a list for the 2014 election, and nominated only a single electorate candidate: Mary O'Neill in Napier in which she came fifth with 59 votes.

 The party was formally deregistered with the Electoral Commission at its own request on 26 May 2015.
 Without registration, the party cannot contest the party vote.
 As of May 2020, the party's website remains online with an active blog.
 The website describes a conference planned for August 2016 but it is unclear if this went ahead.

 In 2020, the former Alliance MP Phillida Bunkle wrote an essay for Newsroom about her time in the party, in which she made allegations of a culture of bullying and misuse of funds, and of disruptive power-play by an internal grouping she called "the Faction."

 Relaunch

 In 2025, the party announced its intention to re-enter electoral politics by contesting the 2025 New Zealand local elections in a press release.
 In the press release, party spokesperson Quentin Findlay claimed the party had experienced an influx of young membership.
 As of June 2025, a new website had been launched for the party alongside the announcement.
-Party president Victor Billot announced the party is contesting a single seat at the 2025 Christchurch City Council election, Tom Roud in the Christchurch City Council's central ward.
-Billot stated the party never fully disestablished but had been inactive for many years and was not planning to contest central government elections.
+Party president Victor Billot announced the party would contest a single seat at the 2025 Christchurch City Council election, Tom Roud in the Christchurch City Council's central ward.
+Billot stated the party never fully disestablished but had been inactive for many years.
+Roud was unsuccessful, coming in fourth place with 407 votes.

+In January 2026, the Alliance announced it will be standing electorate candidates in the 2026 New Zealand general election.
+The party conference took place on 14 February 2026.

+In June 2026, the Maritime Union of New Zealand (MUNZ) national council unanimously voted to affiliate to the Alliance under Billot's leadership.
+He called it a "gamechanger" for that year's election and beyond for "advancing an uncompromising working class voice in New Zealand politics".
+MUNZ national secretary, Carl Findlay, said the union would also continue its long-standing affiliation with the Labour Party.
+A few days later, the party filed for re-registration.
+The party was re-registered on 5 August 2026.